 Note: For complete trail descriptions, times, elevation, trailhead directions, and major features, see the AMC White Mountain Guide or try our new White Mountain Guide Online.

 Mt.
-Cabot (4,170 ft.) is the highest peak in New Hampshire’s North Country, offering spectacular views from the site of a former fire tower, just southeast of the summit.
+Cabot (4,170 ft.) is the highest peak in New Hampshire’s North Country, offering interesting views from the site of a former fire tower, just southeast of the summit.

 The WMNF’s Cabot Firewarden’s Cabin is located just south of Mt.
 Cabot’s summit, with bunks for 8 people.